AdobeXD/plugin-samples/guides/how-to-integrate-with-OAuth-guide/readme.md

 }
 ```

-Note that this function is an `async` function since it has async calls inside.
 Please see the subsequent steps below to see what goes into this function

-### 6. Write a XHR call to get the session ID
+### 6. Get the session ID

+We'll make an XHR request.

 ```javascript
 const rid = await xhrRequest(`${publicUrl}/getRequestId`, 'GET')
 			.then(response => {